mathildeCongiu/Ironhack-Web-App/README.md

 ## Description

 Compare your birthday with the birthdays of the worldwide Chess Grand Masters.
-That way you can see which grand-master you could have been born !
+That way you can see which Grand Master you could have been born !
 So close...

 ## MVP (DOM - CANVAS)